SFDO-Tooling/CumulusCI/docs/robot_new.rst

 The Robot Framework Advantage
 -----------------------------

 Acceptance testing touches on multiple aspects of an application such as the data model, custom APIs, performance, and the user experience in the browser.
-Existing testing tools like Apex and Jest are good for writing unit tests and low-level integration tests.
+Existing tools like Apex and Jest are good for writing unit tests and low-level integration tests.
 However, it can be difficult to understand the intent of a test, and the features being tested, when the test itself involves multiple lines of code detailing where to fetch data from, and how, and other such implementation details.

 Robot addresses these challenges with a few strategies, helping you write high-level acceptance tests for every aspect of an application, often in a single test suite.